 Do you often lose your calm when somebody cuts you off in traffic?
 Does your blood pressure suddenly rise when your child rejects to cooperate?
-Anger is an ordinary and even healthy emotion, nonetheless it’s vital to deal with it in a optimistic way.
+Anger is an ordinary and even healthy emotion, nonetheless, it’s vital to deal with it in an optimistic way.
 Wild anger can take a toll on both your well-being and your relationships.

 So to control your anger, we have come up with some amazing tips below that are recommended by the top doctors in Dubai.
 Let’s take a look at them below: